Kushtylish/GOLD-MACRO-ANALYSIS/README.md

 ### 12. Machine Learning (Lasso & Random Forest)
 - Lasso selects inflation and dollar index as the most important predictors.
 - Random Forest also identifies inflation and dollar index as top features.
-- Both models show modest out‑of‑sample predictive power (MSE ~200) but are limited by small sample size.
+- Both models show modest out‑of‑sample predictive power but are limited by small sample size.

 ### 13. Summary & Conclusion
 Gold demonstrates some inflation‑hedging properties, especially in high‑inflation environments.
 Its relationship with interest rates is less clear due to multicollinearity.
 The dollar index consistently exerts a negative influence.
 Risk‑adjusted returns are moderate, and gold can be a diversifier in portfolios.
 The macro regime matters: gold performs best when inflation is high and rates are rising.
 Machine learning and time series models add insight but require more data for robust forecasting.